 More infusions and cocktails on the Drinks page:

-- Place the sloes, gin and 200g of the sugar into a large, sterilised jar, and give it a good stir.
+- Place the sloes, gin and 200g (7oz/1 cup) of the sugar into a large, sterilised jar, and give it a good stir.

-- At the end of 2 months, taste it, and add more sugar if you think it needs it.
+- At the end of 1 month, taste it, and add more sugar if you think it needs it.
+I have a sweet tooth, so tend to use the whole lot of sugar.
+It is drinkable now, but will taste better at 2 months.
+And more mellow at 3.

 - To drink, strain through a sieve or, if you like a crystal clear gin, strain though a double layer of muslin or cheese cloth into a sterilised bottle.